-The Nikon D850 isn’t perfect, but it’s pretty darn good.
-Many reviewers have described it as D5-like in feel, at a solid 2K less.
-With a full-frame image sensor, great dynamic range, 4K video, impressive ISO (and low base ISO), there’s a lot to like in this well rounded camera.
-If you’re a Nikon lover looking to upgrade – or a non-Nikon user with a wandering eye – then take a seat.
+The Nikon D850 isn’t perfect, but it’s pretty darn close.
+Many reviewers have described it as D5-like in feel, at a solid $2K less.
+With a full-frame image sensor, great dynamic range, 4K video, impressive ISO (and low base ISO), there’s a lot to like in this well-rounded camera.
+Taking a closer look at the D850 is definitely worth your time if you’re a Nikon lover looking to upgrade or a sports photographer.

 Continuous Shooting and Autofocus

 One of the most spectacular features of the D850 is the autofocus that it inherits from the Nikon D5.
 The Multi-CAM 20K autofocus system comes with 153 autofocus points and 99 sensitive cross-type points for adaptability between portrait and landscape.
 Even while shooting in darkness, autofocus sensitivity is fantastic (it goes down to -4 exposure value in the center point).

 Moreover, the high-speed shooting is solid at 9 fps (with the optional battery pack).
 Without the battery pack, the D850 still shoots up to 51 RAW images in a single burst.
 For capturing fast-moving subjects, it’s really among the best systems.